ademo11/OPS-201-READING/Reading-04.md

 # Make a section in your notes titled ## Things I want to know more about, and anytime a question arises in your mind, or something catches your curiosity, note it under this heading.
+ + I just want to keep learning and keep developing, everyday is a new challenge

 # Refrence
   + <https://www.professormesser.com/free-a-plus-training/220-902/how-to-troubleshoot/>